SOCRA-EPITA-SIGL-2024/responsive-frontend/README.md

   - an image of the product
   - a product name
   - a price per kg
-  - a description of who is selling and how far frPromotionom our current location
+  - a description of who is selling and how far from our current location
   - a button to add the product to basket

 ![socarotte model](images/socarotte-model.png)